daattali/beautiful-jekyll/capstone/proposal.md

 subtitle: For MDS Capstone Projects
 ---

+**Proposals for 2021 should be submitted through our proposal form [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_cCmtC3gLkgyQ2c5).
+A sample proposal is available [here](/capstone/sample_proposal).**

 The first step in applying to participate as a capstone partner involves writing a project proposal.
 Check out our [About](/capstone/about) page to learn more about the type of projects we address through our capstone course.

-**Proposals for 2020 should be submitted through our proposal form [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_bNk5WOShZId8Rhj).
-A sample proposal is available [here](/capstone/sample_proposal).**

 The instructions for filling out the form are below: